input-output-hk/peras-design/docs/reports/tech-report-1.md

 ## Overview

 A presentation of the motivation and principles of the protocol is available in these [slides](https://docs.google.com/presentation/d/1QGCvDoOJIWug8jJgCNv3p9BZV-R8UZCyvosgNmN-lJU/edit).
 We summarize the main points here but refer the interested reader to the slides and the research article for details.

 * Peras adds a Voting layer on top of Praos, Cardano's Nakamoto-style consensus protocol.
-* In every voting round, stakeholders (SPOs) get selected to be part of the voting committee through a stake-based sortition mechanism (using their existing VRF keys) and vote for the newest block at least *L* slots old, where *L* is a parameter of the construction (e.g., *L* = 120).
+* In every voting round, stakeholders (SPOs) get selected to be part of the voting committee through a stake-based sortition mechanism (using their existing VRF keys) and vote for the newest block at least $L$ slots old, where $L$ is a parameter of the construction (e.g., $L$ = 120 slots).
 * Votes are broadcast to other nodes through network diffusion.
-* If a block gains more than a certain threshold of votes (from the same round), a so-called quorum, it gets extra weight *B* (where each block has a base weight of 1).
-Since nodes always select the heaviest chain (as opposed to the longest chain, as in Praos), these blocks with extra weight accelerate settlement of all blocks before them.
+* If a block gains more than a certain threshold of votes (from the same round), a so-called _quorum_ ($\tau$), it gets extra weight $B$ (where each block has a base weight of 1).
+Since nodes always select the heaviest chain (as opposed to the longest chain in Praos), these blocks with extra weight accelerate settlement of all blocks before them.
 * A set of votes (from the same round) can be turned into a short certificate.
 Certificates are needed during the cool-down period (see below), but they can also be broadcast to nodes that are catching up.
 * If a quorum is not reached in a round, the protocol enters a cool-down period, in order to heal from the “damage” that could result from adversarial strategies centered around withholding adversarial votes.
 During the cool-down, voting is suspended, and block producers include information required to coordinate the restart (the latest known certificate) in their blocks.
-The duration of the cool-down period is roughly equal to *k* + *B*, where *k* is the settlement parameter of Praos.
+The duration of the cool-down period is roughly equal to $k$ + $B$, where $k$ is the settlement parameter of Praos (e.g. 2160 blocks as of the time of this writing).

 ### Certificates